-This activity is a remote version of a paper lesson where students cut chromosomes of a Tasmanian devil and arrange them onto a karyotype.
+This activity is a remote version of a paper version where students cut chromosomes of a Tasmanian devil and arrange them onto a karyotype.
 I also have a similar activity that uses human chromosomes, but I think that students find it frustrating to try to match 23 sets of chromosomes.
-Tasmanian devils only have 7 pairs of chromosomes, and since I generally just want students to visualize homologous chromosomes and how chromosomes can be analyzed, having only 7 sets eliminates the “busywork” feel of the activity.

 You can also discuss how the Tasmanian devil is endangered due to a transmissible cancer that causes facial tumors.
 This video explains how devils contract this cancer and what is being done to save the species.